Another model or year may be shown.

 How to Use Adaptive Cruise Control (ACC)

-Cruising on the open highway has never been easier!
-Honda's Adaptive Cruise Control (ACC) sets your cruise speed, and gauges the interval between you and the vehicle detected ahead; it can also brake your vehicle, or apply the throttle, depending on that interval.
+Cruising on the open highway has never been easier in the Honda HR-V!
+Honda Adaptive Cruise Control (ACC) sets your cruise speed, and gauges the interval between you and the vehicle detected ahead; it can also brake your vehicle, or apply the throttle, depending on that interval.
 The ACC has a radar system on the vehicle's front, as well as a windshield-mounted camera, which detect the following intervals.
 Note that the driver remains responsible for slowing or stopping the vehicle to avoid a collision.

 Content may not apply to all models.
 Consult your owner's manual for specific information about your vehicle.